YueranCao2001/surgclip/readme.md

 # Paper Reference

-This repository accompanies the paper
+This repository is the implementation of the paper

 # **“SurgClip: Accelerated Domain-Adaptive CLIP for Surgical Keyframe–Text Retrieval”**